batect/batect/ROADMAP.md

 * prerequisites for tasks (eg. run the build before running journey tests)
 * display help if command name is followed by `--help` (eg. `batect run --help`)
 * show more detailed image build progress (eg. `build-env: Building step 1/7: FROM alpine:3.5`)
+* performance improvements
   * prioritise running steps that lie on the critical path (eg. favour pulling image for leaf of dependency graph over creating container for task container)
+  * batch up printing updates to the console when using fancy output mode, rather than reprinting progress information on every event
+* check that Docker client is available before trying to use it
+* check that Docker client and server are compatible versions

 ### Other
 * make test names consistent (eg. `it("should do something")` vs `it("does something")`)